microsoft/BotFramework-WebChat/SPEECH.md

 The function passed to `fetchAuthorizationToken` will be called *every time* a token is needed.
 If simplicity, token caching is not handled in this sample code.
 You should add caching based on the validity of the token.

-### Using two different subscription key for speech-to-text and text-to-speech
+### Using two subscription keys for speech-to-text and text-to-speech

-If you need to use two different Cognitive Services subscription, one for speech-to-text and one for text-to-speech, you can create two ponyfills and merge them together as another ponyfill.
+In some cases, you may need to use two different Cognitive Services subscription, one for speech-to-text and one for text-to-speech.
+You could create two ponyfills and merge them together as another ponyfill.

 ```diff
 + const speechToTextPonyfillFactory = await createCognitiveServicesSpeechServicesPonyfillFactory({